This is when critical illness insurance comes into its own. It provides a tax-free lump sum payment on diagnosis of a ‘qualifying’ serious illness.

 It’s also possible to take out a policy that pays on diagnosis of a critical illness and death.

-Guaranteed or Reviewable
+Guaranteed or reviewable

-Level or Indexed
+Level or indexed

-‘Level’ means that the amount you receive will remain the same throughout the time you have the insurance regardless of whether your income or expenditure increases.
-Alternatively, the amount you receive can increase each year in line with inflation using wither the retail price index or the consumer price index.
-With some insurers this can be declined on an annual basis.
+‘Level’ means that the amount you receive will remain the same throughout the time you have the insurance, regardless of whether your income or expenditure increases.
+Alternatively, the amount you receive can increase each year in line with inflation, using either the Retail Price Index (RPI) or the Consumer Price Index (CPI).

-Waiver of Premium
+Waiver of premium

-If Waiver of Premium is selected then when you begin receiving an income from the insurance policy the premiums no longer need to be paid until you return to work or your selected pay-out period is reached.
+If ‘waiver of premium’ is selected then, when you begin receiving an income from the insurance policy, the premiums paid will be refunded back to you until the claim finishes.

 This option allows you to claim if an illness or accident leaves you unable to work.
-Some policies define Permanent Total Disability as being unable to perform any job whilst others define it as being unable to continue in your previous occupation.
+Some policies define permanent total disability as being unable to perform any job; whilst others define it as being unable to continue in your previous occupation.

 Most policies pay out only once.
 However, a number of insurers will make a small payment if you are diagnosed with a less serious illness.
-The policy continues allowing a further claim if you were diagnosed with a further serious illness.
+The policy continues, allowing a further claim if you were diagnosed with a further serious illness.

-Cover Increase options
+Cover Increase option

 With Life Insurance

 A combined life insurance with critical illness policy would usually pay out on the first event of either death or diagnosis of a serious illness.
 This type of cover is normally taken out together because the price of a standalone critical illness policy is often exactly the same as a life policy with critical illness cover.
-This is due to certain insurer tax advantages available for life insurance and the fact that there is much higher chance of suffering a critical illness before death.
-It’s also possible to take out a policy that pays on diagnosis of a critical illness and death.
+This is due to certain insurer tax advantages available for life insurance and the fact that there is much higher chance of suffering a critical illness than dying.
+It’s also possible to take out a policy that pays on diagnosis of a critical illness and on death.